We will begin accepting staff applications for the summer of 2022 in January.

 Camper In Leadership Training (CILT) Program: The program will focus on the leadership aspects including assisting in the cabins, at meals and activities.
 Evening Staff House time and the CILT Day Out will not be part of the program for 2021.

 Dining: We are creating an outdoor dining area for Summer 2021.
-Dining location will be based on current CA tier recommendations and may be in the Lodge, outside or a combination.
+Dining location will be based on current guidelines and may be in the Lodge, outside or a combination.

 Households: Camper groups are housed in cabins.
 Cabins house 1 – 3 groups depending on the size of the building.
 Cabins will serve as camper “households.”
-Masks will be worn when campers are outside of their households.
 Camper groups may sleep in cabins, outside or a combination of inside and outside, depending on guidelines ahead of each session.

 Bunk Requests: We will continue to accept bunk requests for pairs only.
 We appreciate your support.